mirandadam/rparallelhash/BACKLOG.md

 3. Performance Monitoring: Consider adding optional performance metrics (e.g., time taken, throughput) to help users understand the benefits of the parallel approach in their specific use cases.

-4. Configuration: The `CHUNK_SIZE` and `QUEUE_SIZE` constants are hardcoded.
-You might want to make these configurable via command-line arguments to allow users to optimize for their specific hardware and use cases.
+4. Documentation: While the README now provides a good overview, it might be helpful to add inline documentation (comments) to the `main.rs` file, especially for the `Producer` and `consumer` functions, to explain their roles in the streaming and parallel processing approach.

-5. Documentation: While the README now provides a good overview, it might be helpful to add inline documentation (comments) to the `main.rs` file, especially for the `Producer` and `consumer` functions, to explain their roles in the streaming and parallel processing approach.
+5. Benchmarking: Develop a set of benchmarks to measure the performance impact of different channel and chunk sizes across various file types and sizes.
+This could help provide guidance on optimal settings for different use cases.